vbookshelf/myOfflineAi-PrivacyFirst/README.md

 https://www.ibm.com/new/announcements/ibm-granite-4-0-hyper-efficient-high-performance-hybrid-models

 > Aside:
 > The above article uses terms like "high-stakes" and "mission-critical."
-This creates the impression that Ai is a reliable, robust and a high precision technology.
+This creates the impression that Ai is a reliable, robust and high precision technology.
 It's not - especially not small quantized models.
 It's important to test the models for yourself.
 Models can perforn poorly when given a large body of text.
 As a quick test I suggest giving the Ai model a lot of text, copied from long document, and asking it questions about that document.

 The Granite 4 models are available for download on Ollama.
 Because of their hybrid architecture, they run very fast.<br>
 https://ollama.com/library/granite4